junwoo091400/Anonymize_ULog_Data/README.md

 > **Note**, altitude data is not modified!

-The anonymization is done by calculating an offset to place the initial arming position (home position) to the user specified lat/lon value, and applying that offset throughout the whole uLog.
+The anonymization is done by adding a pseudo-random latitude/longitude offset.

 So the vehicle will appear to take-off / arm from the fixed arbitrary location, regardless of the actual global position it had after going through anonimization.

 ### Anonymized information
 It also adds a new [Information message](https://docs.px4.io/main/en/dev_log/ulog_file_format.html#i-information-message) key-value pair into the uLog:

-`"postprocessing.anonymized" : "1"`
+`"postprocessing.anonymized" : 1 (True)`

 ## How to use the script
 ### Clone the repository